Construction Engineering Technology, AAS

 - Field Engineer - Monitors activities at construction sites.
 Works to ensure construction progresses as scheduled and contract specifications are adhered to.
 Inspects construction site daily and works with contractors to complete scope items.

 - Project Engineer - Under the supervision of the Project Manager, provides technical support to construction staff.
 Reviews plans and other technical documents, answers questions regarding the scope and/or timing of the project, and monitors costs and project progress.

-Upon completion of the Construction Engineering Technology Associate of Applied Science Degree, a student may enroll in the Construction Engineering Technology Bachelor of Science Degree.
-Please refer to the Construction Engineering Technology Bachelor of Science Degree Curriculum Guide for further information.
+Upon completion of the Associate of Applied Science in Construction Engineering Technology, a student may enroll in the Bachelor of Science in Construction Engineering Technology (299103BS).

 |2030:154||Technical Mathematics IV||3|